 Answer Sheets and Method Codes

 Round Robin Sample Concentration Ranges

 NUTRIENTS * TRACE

 ELEMENTS * MAJOR IONS * PRECIPITATION * MERCURY

 The project began in 1962 with a single sample containing major constituents that was prepared from distilled water and reagent grade chemicals.
 Twenty-three USGS laboratories participated in the determinations of six analytes.
 Since that time, objectives of the project have been to accomplish the following:

-About one hundred and fifty USGS and non-USGS laboratories are participating in the project and six standard reference sample types are available (Trace Element, Major Ion, Precipitation, Mercury, Low-level Nutrient, and Regular-level Nutrient).
-If you would like to enroll, please contact the project chief at 303-236-1875 or firstname.lastname@example.org.
+Approximately one hundred and twenty-five USGS and non-USGS laboratories are actively participating (from 40 states) in the project and six standard reference sample types are available (Trace Element, Major Ion, Precipitation, Mercury, Low-level Nutrient, and Regular-level Nutrient).
+If you would like to enroll, please contact the project chief at email@example.com.

 This project is not open to international laboratories.
 U.S. Federal, State, municipal, and university laboratories can participate even though they do not provide data to the USGS.
 Laboratories can compare their results to other labs based on the deviation (z-value) from the median and percent difference.
-Laboratories may purchase previously made SRS by calling the number below.
+Laboratories may order previously made SRSs by calling the number below.

 Benefits of Participation

 Denver Federal Center, Bldg.
 95